 How to Seed a Pomegranate

 It feels like a miracle suitable to the season that pomegranates come into the marketplace just when the color red is most in vogue.
 I love to arrange a big bowl as a centerpiece in lieu of flowers since they’re not just beautiful to look at, but delicious to eat.
-They’re also mega-nourishing, like tiny antioxidant bombs that are high in fiber, potassium, and vitamin C.
+They’re also mega-nourishing, like tiny antioxidant bombs that are high in fiber, potassium, and vitamin C. The trick is, knowing how to seed a pomegranate.

-That said, pomegranates can be a little intimidating.
+The truth is, pomegranates can be a little intimidating.
 A lot of folks pass them by because they’re not quite sure how to get those tiny seeds out of there.
 Plus, that gorgeous pink juice can ruin a good blouse faster than a toddler with a chocolate bar.

 So, after playing around with a few techniques for cracking into a pomegranate, I’ve settled on a practically painless, mess-less approach.